hmmh/pebble-view-generator/README.md

 =======================

 ## Introduction
 Writing UI code can be quite repetitive and tiresome.
-While working on our latest project for the pebble smartwatch we created a tool that eased some of the burdens by generating C source from a simple formatting language.
+While working on our latest project for the pebble smartwatch we created (read: hacked!) a tool that eased some of the burdens by generating C source from a simple formatting language.

 This line of a pview script